-In this tutorial, learn how to edit PDF files by adding text additions to a PDF document in Acrobat X Std. or Pro.
-Text additions can also be made when you edit PDF files in Adobe Reader X if the file has been Reader Enabled first.
+In this tutorial, learn how to edit PDF by adding text additions to a PDF document in Acrobat X Std. or Pro.
+Text additions can also be made when you edit PDF files in Reader if the file has been Reader Enabled first.

 Lori Kassuba December 13, 2011